shibatch/tlfloat/CODE_OF_CONDUCT.md

 results.
 Because it is difficult to evaluate which OSS is useful, large amounts of taxpayer money will be spent on maintenance of software that no one has ever heard of.
-There is also a problem that it is difficult to coordinate among the countries to which the participants belong, since the development of OSS takes place across countries.
+There is also a problem that it is difficult to coordinate among the countries to which the members belong, since the development of OSS takes place across countries.
 By having companies fund software that is valuable to them, we can expect that truly valuable software will be funded.

-## Positioning and purpose of these guidelines
+## Positioning and purpose of the guidelines

-These guidelines summarize the standards of practice that the participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
-These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in the guidelines.
+Our guidelines summarize the standards of practice that the participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
+Our guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in the guidelines.
 However, it is possible that your opinion will not be respected within the community if you disagree with or violate these guidelines.
-Since there is no provision in the software distribution license prohibiting the removal of these guidelines in a derivative project, you can fork the project to remove the guidelines.
+Since there is no provision in the software distribution license prohibiting the removal of the guidelines in a derivative project, you can fork the project to remove the guidelines.

+The guidelines ask members representing companies to pledge that they will make efforts to ensure that their companies do not engage in free-riding.
+However, this is nominal and members are not actually asked to take any specific action.
+What actually matters is the attitude of the company to which the member belongs, not the specific actions of the member.

+## The guidelines

-The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, they should make continuous contribution to the project.
+The primary purpose for establishing our guidelines is to improve the sustainability of the OSS ecosystem by encouraging companies that directly benefit from the commercial use of OSS or free software to contribute to the relevant projects to serve society as a whole.
 The members of the project are asked to help raise awareness to make this happen.

 The second purpose is to prevent conflicts among the members.
 Although this project is a software development project, political discussions